-As of March 31, 2016, we were in compliance with the revolving credit facility's covenants.
-There were no defaults or events of default during the three months ended March 31, 2016.
+As of June 30, 2016, we were in compliance with the revolving credit facility's covenants.
+There were no defaults or events of default during the six months ended June 30, 2016.

 Senior Notes.
-In July 2014, Summit Holdings and its 100% owned finance subsidiary, Summit Midstream Finance Corp. ("Finance Corp.," and together with Summit Holdings, the "Co-Issuers"), co-issued \$300.0 million of 5.50% senior unsecured notes maturing August 15, 2022 (the "5.5% senior notes").
+In July 2014, Summit Holdings and its 100% owned finance subsidiary, Summit Midstream Finance Corp. ("Finance Corp.," together with Summit Holdings, the "Co-Issuers"), co-issued \$300.0 million of 5.50% senior unsecured notes maturing August 15, 2022 (the "5.5% senior notes").
 In June 2013, the Co-Issuers co-issued \$300.0 million of 7.50% senior unsecured notes maturing July 1, 2021 (the "7.5% senior notes").

-Following execution of the August 2016 consent and waiver agreement noted above, Bison Midstream and its subsidiaries, Grand River and its subsidiary, DFW Midstream Services and OpCo GP (collectively, the "Guarantor Subsidiaries") and SMLP have fully and unconditionally and jointly and severally guaranteed the 5.5% senior notes and the 7.5% senior notes (collectively, the "Senior Notes")(see Note 17).
-Prior to execution of the consent and waiver agreement, the Senior Notes were guaranteed by SMLP and its then-subsidiaries other than the Co-Issuers.
-At no time have the Senior Notes been guaranteed by the Co-Issuers.
-There are no significant restrictions on the ability of SMLP or Summit Holdings to obtain funds from its subsidiaries by dividend or loan.
+Bison Midstream and its subsidiaries, Grand River and its subsidiary, DFW Midstream Services and OpCo GP (collectively, the "Guarantor Subsidiaries") and SMLP have fully and unconditionally and jointly and severally guaranteed the 5.5% senior notes and the 7.5% senior notes (collectively, the "Senior Notes") (see Note 17).
+The Senior Notes have not been guaranteed by the Co-Issuers or the Non-Guarantor Subsidiaries.
+The Non-Guarantor Subsidiaries were previously guarantors of the Senior Notes.
+On August 5, 2016, a consent and waiver agreement to the revolving credit facility was executed to remove the guarantees of the entities that now comprise the Non-Guarantor Subsidiaries group effective March 30, 2016.
+There are no significant restrictions on the ability of SMLP or Summit Holdings to obtain funds from its subsidiaries by dividend or Ioan.
 Finance Corp. has had no assets or operations since inception in 2013.

-As of March 31, 2016, we were in compliance with the covenants of the Senior Notes.
-There were no defaults or events of default during the three months ended March 31, 2016.
+As of June 30, 2016, we were in compliance with the covenants of the Senior Notes.
+There were no defaults or events of default during the six months ended June 30, 2016.